Cyber-attacks - what to look out for

 A curious mind is part of the fabric of academia.
 People in places of learning, Patrick says, tend to have a natural curiosity and may want to explore and to fully understand the information about highly publicised cyberattacks.
 This can inadvertently lead them to trigger a piece of malware inside our network.
 It's another reason why everyone on a device connected to the university network needs to be extra vigilant.

-“It’s important that individuals working in the university are highly alert to and very skeptical about any unexpected emails they receive that contain links or attachments.
+“It’s important that individuals working in the university are highly alert to and very sceptical about any unexpected emails they receive that contain links or attachments.
 These latest types of attacks are targeted at individuals inside organisations.
 Once you get to them, and can get them to load your software on their computer, the cybercriminals are attacking from the inside,” Patrick explains.

 What you can do: